bostondv/bootstrap-tinymce-styles/readme.txt

 Tested up to: 4.2
 Stable tag: 1.0.0

-Adds Bootstrap styles to the WordPress TinyMCE editor's "Format" dropdown to provide easy access to style your content.
+Adds Bootstrap styles to the WordPress TinyMCE editor for easy access to style your content using Bootstrap components.

 == Description ==

-Adds Bootstrap styles to the WordPress TinyMCE editor's "Format" dropdown to provide easy access to style your content.
+Adds Bootstrap styles to the WordPress TinyMCE editor for easy access to style your content using Bootstrap components.

 == Installation ==